xelatihy/yocto-gl/docs/yocto_gl.md

 loading.
 By default texture coordinates are flipped since this seems the convention found on test cases collected on the web.
 The value Tr has similar problems, since its relation to opacity is software specific.
-Again we let the user chose the convension and set the default to the one found on the web.
+Again we let the user chose the conversion and set the default to the one found on the web.

 In the high level interface, shapes are indexed meshes and are described